 Interestingly, a buyer’s Paypal account is equally at home with Ebid as this is readily accepted, as is a credit card, BACS and money orders (eBay and Paypal were once part of the same company).

-One bonus with Ebid is that your products are automatically added to Google shopping, so your viewing figures are increased.
+One bonus selling on Ebid is that your products are automatically added to Google shopping, so your viewing figures are increased.

 Monthly traffic – Averages around 600,000

-Rakuten (meaning ‘optimism’ in Japanese) originated in Japan and is still their largest ecommerce platform with just over 20% of the market share (again second to Amazon with over 22% in Japan).
+Rakuten (meaning ‘optimism’ in Japanese) originated in Japan and is still their largest ecommerce platform with just over 20% of the market share (again second to selling on the Amazon of Japan with over 22%).

 The site doesn’t sell directly but acts as a portal which allows third-party members to advertise their products.
 Product categories range from clothing and home & garden to electrical and cheap laptops.